About

 Becky’s work has been supported by the British Film Institute, Doc Society, the Climate Story Fund, Rogovy Foundation, Hot Docs Dealmaker, IDFA Forum and the BIFA Springboard Scheme.
 She is a voting member of BIFA and the Film Independent Spirit Awards (23 years and counting!).

-Analog at heart and heartbroken by the state of the world, Becky is driven by her passion to preserve and celebrate our planet and our humanity.
+Analog at heart and in a perpetual state of climate grief, Becky gravitates towards stories that combine social justice and culture, with the potential to grow empathy and remind us why humanity is worth fighting for.
 She shares her knowledge of sustainability and impact storytelling through speaking engagements for the British Fashion Council, EsoDoc, Sheffield Hallam University, Kent State University, Graduate Fashion Foundation, Fashion Revolution and the EU.

 Becky is currently working on a feature doc about Britain’s first organic farm with MetFilm Studio.
 Becky holds a BFA in Screenwriting from USC Cinema School and lives in coastal Devon with her husband and four-year old son Ronnie Disco.